onsip/sipjs.com/content/api/devel/context/server.md

 ### `accept([options])`

 Send a successful (200-299) response.
-By default, `accept` will send a `200 Okay` response with no body.
+By default, `accept` will send a `200 OK` response with no body.

 #### Parameters